-The 11th Head Men’s Basketball Coach in Franciscan University history, Lamanna is entering his third year at the helm.
+The 11th Head Men’s Basketball Coach in Franciscan University history, Lamanna is entering his fourth year at the helm.
 After discontinuing athletics in 1980, this past season marked the second year of full NCAA Division III membership for Franciscan.
 Lamanna is no stranger to working with a transitioning program.
 Prior to Franciscan, Lamanna assisted the University of California, Davis (UC Davis) in their transition from NCAA Division II to NCAA Division I competition.
 With the re-introduction of athletics at FUS, Lamanna is excited about the rare opportunity that coaching basketball at Franciscan presents.

 “With the continued growth of the university and athletic department as a whole, we are experiencing a re-definition of what sports and spirituality really mean,” He explains.
 “Franciscan University and the men’s basketball program are developing men who learn, live and compete in an environment that encourages virtuous decisions in all aspects of their lives.
 This is very unique within the current culture of college athletics. “

 Since taking over the head coaching position in August of 2011, the Men’s Basketball program has made great strides.

 “Since the re-introduction of athletics, the Men’s Basketball Program has welcomed its first recruiting class since the late 1970’s,” Lamanna added.
 “These young men are committed to the mission of the university, and are trail blazers in this new era of athletics here at Franciscan.
 It is this group of student-athletes who have committed themselves to the quest of making Franciscan University a premier collegiate basketball program at the NCAA Division III level.”